Digital Arts & the Environment: VSAR 313

 1. Blog: You will create a blog at wordpress.com for weekly posts of all thoughts, ideas, research, and images.

-2. Magazine Project Proposal: I’d like to encourage collaboration, although your magazine can also be an individual project.
+2, Project Proposal: I’d like to encourage collaboration, although your project can also be created as an individual.
 If collaborative, it has to be incorporate the work of the collaborators equally.
 One can contriubte more text, one more images, one graphic design, etc.

 3. Final Magazine, Website, or other Platform Project which will include a substantial amount of research and writing/reflection about your relationship to the images you have produced and the subject matter of your project.
 Much of this can be taken from your weekly blog posts.
-This could also be an environmental campaign, a series of posters, etc .
+This could also be an environmental campaign, a series of posters, a proposal to ameliorate an environmental issue in our society, etc .

-4. Funes Digital Arts Competition: you will submit online to the annual competition your best photographs and write a blog post about why you chose the particular images you submitted
+4. Funes Digital Arts Competition: you will submit online to the annual competition your 3 best photographs and write a blog post about why you chose the particular images you submitted.Submissions are limited to Arts Majors only, but everyone will go through the process.

 Attendance is mandatory!
 Part of your final evaluation will focus on your ability to respond thoughtfully to other students’ artwork and to work collaboratively with each other.
 It is essential that you attend class regularly.
 Two unexcused absences will result in lowering your final grade.